Reader Questions – Essential Saving and Investing Advice

 Mark, can you recommend a good brokerage for me?
 Through my research (on your site and others) I learned Questrade and Virtual Brokers seem to offer the lowest fees but there are also other things to consider.
 Help?

 - Do you need a U.S.-dollar TFSA or RRSP to hold your investments?

 - Do you want the option to reinvest all dividends and distributions paid?

 - Do you want the option of easily transferring money between chequing, saving and investment accounts (within the same institution)?

-The June 2015 edition of MoneySense (no affiliate) also has some great information about finding the discount brokerage that’s right for you.
+Check out MoneySense (no affiliate) that has some great information about finding the discount brokerage that’s right for you.